 Oral and other drugs approved for self-administration received during an emergency room visit or given at discharge following an inpatient admission may be covered under your pharmacy (Part D) benefit.
 Coverage is based on the pharmacy benefits in effect at the time of your visit.
-Please contact Member Services to obtain a claim form.
+Contact Member Services to request a claim form.